 A brake caliper is one of your car or bike's most critical components.
-Without a working brake caliper, your vehicle simply isn't safe enough to use until it's been fixed or replaced.
-Here we explain how brake calipers function, how they differ in design and how to tell if there's a problem with your caliper.
+Without a working brake caliper, your vehicle simply won't stop in the time and distance you expect it to.
+Here we explain how brake calipers function, how they differ in design and how to tell if there's a problem with one.

 Brake calipers: how do they work?